rsdoiel/antenna/planet.md

 ---

-## Talks between Russian and Ukrainian delegations end
+## As it happened: Russia and Ukraine to swap 1,000 POWs

 date: 2025-05-16, from: RTÉ News

-Follow live developments as delegations from Moscow and Kyiv are in Istanbul today for talks while European leaders are in Albania for the sixth summit of the European Political Community.
+Look back on live updates after delegations from Moscow and Kyiv met in Istanbul for talks while European leaders met in Albania for the sixth summit of the European Political Community.

 <br>